 The School of Electronics, Electrical Engineering and Computer Science will unveil this prototype at the next Northern Ireland Awards Ceremony and Public Exhibition on 25h June.
 Book your tickets here.

-The post What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? appeared first on Primary Engineer.
+The post What’s the latest on the Moving Solar panel Prototype by Queen’s University of Belfast? first appeared on Primary Engineer.

 ]]>

-Queen’s University Belfast creating the Moving Solar panel Prototype https://www.primaryengineer.com/qub-prototype-23-24/ Mon, 22 Jan 2024 11:28:48 +0000 https://www.primaryengineer.com/?p=8780 Queen’s University of Belfast, The School of Electronics, Electrical Engineering and Computer Science will turn P6 pupil Sam’s solar panel idea into reality for their first prototype build under a...
+Queen’s University Belfast creating the Moving Solar panel Prototype https://www.primaryengineer.com/qub-prototype-23-24/?utm_source=rss&utm_medium=rss&utm_campaign=qub-prototype-23-24 Mon, 22 Jan 2024 11:28:48 +0000 https://www.primaryengineer.com/?p=8780 Queen’s University of Belfast, The School of Electronics, Electrical Engineering and Computer Science will turn P6 pupil Sam’s solar panel idea into reality for their first prototype build under a...

-The post Queen’s University Belfast creating the Moving Solar panel Prototype appeared first on Primary Engineer.
+The post Queen’s University Belfast creating the Moving Solar panel Prototype first appeared on Primary Engineer.

 ]]>